 Human Trafficking Forum

-Join Camano Law Enforcement Support Foundation (CLESF) for a deep dive into understanding labor trafficking and multidisciplinary collaboration to meet survivors' self-identified needs.
-This forum is being offered by a team of experienced attorneys, direct service providers, and members of law enforcement who collaborate together regularly to serve labor trafficking survivors.
+Camano Law Enforcement Support Foundation (CLESF) participated in a forum that looked into understanding labor trafficking and multidisciplinary collaboration to meet survivors' self-identified needs.
+This forum was lead by a team of experienced attorneys, direct service providers, and members of law enforcement who collaborate together regularly to serve labor trafficking survivors.

-This informational forum offers two ways to participate.
-You can attend in person at the Madrona/Vista Fire Station, where CLESF members will be available and a video presentation will be shown on a large screen.
-Or, you can watch the presentation from home via Zoom.
-If you choose the Zoom option, you must register in advance (link below).
+This informational forum offered two ways to attend; either in person at the Madrona/Vista Fire Station, where CLESF members were available and a video presentation was shown on a large screen, and via a presentation on the Zoom platform.